kcsheng/weatherly/README.md

 Weatherly is a weather app that presents the weather and 5 day forecast in the current geographical location.
 It is equipped with a search function which allows for querying the weather of other cities.
+The app can be accessed [here](https://kcsheng.github.io/weatherly/).

 ### Features